cmonBruuh/poescript/README.md

 - If you want to abruptly end the macro click on Pause/Break again (first stop holding down the shift key!)
 - Click count must be between 1 and 999

+Prophecy buy:
+- Go to Navali
+- Fill up your prophecy until ONLY your bottom right prophecy slot is empty
+- Click F9 to fill your inventory with prophecies
+- End this function with F12 if you need to

 Spam stacked deck:
 - Line up 50 stacked decks in the left column in your inventory (10 per cell)
 - Go in a map or area (f.ex. blood aquedact act 9)
-- Click F9 to open 50 stacked decks very fast
+- Click F10 to open 50 stacked decks very fast
-- You're not able to abruptly end this function (will be working on this soon)
+- End this function with F12 if you need to

+Inventory to ground:
+- Go in a map or area (f.ex. blood aquedact act 9)
+- Open your inventory
+- Click F11 to throw all items on the ground
+- End this function with F12 if you need to

 If you have any questions leave me a message in Discord: DisWa#1276